 Explore the programme further

-The central aim of the programme is to create a platform for northern stories and future creators who can transform traditional Indigenous storytelling methods into contemporary audiovisual media, distribution channels and platforms.
-In this two-year master’s degree programme, students engage in studies that intersect theory, practice and a strong working-life orientation in the field of cinema and moving images.
+In this two-year master`s degree programme, students engage in studies that intersect theory, practice and a strong working-life orientation.
 The student’s commitment to the process of creating and gradually developing their storytelling skills is central to the programme, supported by a diverse range of academic content from multiple perspectives.
-The studies combine practical screenwriting, production-based project work, variations in film studies and academic research.
+The studies combine practical screenwriting, production-based project work, variations in film studies, and academic research.

-The Arctic Indigenous Cinema programme is also designed to build close relationships with the professional field, including production companies and distribution channels, so that students can receive valuable, up-to-date feedback, practices and networks from the industry and experienced professionals.
+The Arctic Indigenous Cinema programme is also planned to build close relationships with the professional field, including production companies and distribution channels, so that students can receive valuable, up-to-date feedback, practices, and networks from the industry and experienced professionals.

 Arctic Indigenous Cinema and Indigenous issues in a northern context.